 Name: Goerig Park

-Location: East Bank of Lewis River, just north of CC Street Bridge in Clark County
+Location: 6402 NW Hayes Road - Just north of CC Street Bridge in Clark County

 Size: 0.40 acres

 Classification: Mini Park

 Features Description: This 0.40-acre parcel is located outside city limits, on the east bank of the Lewis River, just north of the bridge to Clark County and is owned by the City of Woodland.
 The site has one undeveloped boat launch site and is primarily used for fishing, kayaking and pedestrian access to the Lewis River bank.
 It has adequate parking for kayak and small boat trailers.
 It offers benches, picnic tables and a restroom.
 Dogs are allowed.
 The park closes at dusk.

 Misc.
-Notes: The City closed off the area to automobiles in 2013 due to continued vandalism in the area.
+Notes: The city closed off the area to automobiles in 2013 due to continued vandalism in the area.
 In 2017 the city partnered with the Northwest Steelheaders Association to take back the park.
 It reopened to vehicle traffic and is maintained in partnership with the NW Steelheaders.
 There were two trees planted at the park on behalf of the partnership.
 They can be seen as you enter the park.

-Photos:
+Photos: <section-header></section-header>

+Name: Scott Hill Park Sports Complex

+Location: 330 Scott Hill

+Size: 46.7 acres

+Classification: Sports Complex

-Name: Scott Hill Park Sports Complex Location: 330 Scott Hill Size: 46.7 acres Classificatio n: In 2011, the City of Woodland purchased approximately 40 acres of land of Scott Hill.
+Features Description: 2011, the City of Woodland purchased approximately 40 acres of land on the top o ott Hill.
 This land has been designated for use as a park.
-In 2013 the City additional 6.7 acres adjacent to the 40 acres to provide a second access poin and provide additional park lands.
-In 2023 Phase #1 is nearing completion and is inclusive of the Entrance, Trail head Restroom, Maintenance building/restrooms, Parking lot #1, Tot Toys Playground #1, Covered shelter - 16'x 16', 1/3 of Paved walking trail, Multi-use field (natural) soccer & softball, Covered event shelter - 40'x 30'.
-Phase #2 and #3 are still in raising funds stages but will include the following developments: Phase #2 -Parking lot #2, 1/3 Paved walking trail, Artificial turf soccer fields Building #1, 1/3 Landscaping Phase #3 - 2 Baseball fields , -2 Softball fields , Two story concession stand/restrooms, Tot Toys Playground #2, Final 1/3 of paved walking trail, Batting cages, Bull Pens, Parking lot #3, Donor monument, Large covered shelter (100'x 60') with kitchen and storage, Restroom Building #2, Roadway & sidewalk to Meriwether Subdivision, Final 1/3 Landscaping Misc.
+In 2013 the city obtaine additional 6.7 acres adjacent to the 40 acres to provide a second access point to th rk and provide additional park lands.

+In 2023 Phase #1 is nearing completion and is inclusive of the Entrance, Trail head Restroom, Maintenance building/restrooms, Parking lot #1, Tot Toys Playground #1, Covered shelter - 16'x 16', 1/3 of Paved walking trail, multi-use field (natural) soccer & softball, Covered event shelter - 40'x 30'.

+Phase #2 and #3 are still in raising funds stages but will include the following developments - Phase #2 -Parking lot #2, 1/3 Paved walking trail, Artificial turf soccer fields, Restroom Building #1, 1/3 Landscaping; Phase #3 - 2 Baseball fields, -2 Softball fields, Two story concession stand/restrooms, Tot Toys Playground #2, Final 1/3 of paved walking trail, Batting cages, Bull Pens, Parking lot #3, Donor monument, Large covered shelter (100'x 60') with kitchen and storage, Restroom Building #2, Roadway & sidewalk to Meriwether Subdivision, Final 1/3 Landscaping

+Misc.
 Notes: The Rotary Club of Woodland is partnering with the City to build Scott Hill Park to include a sports complex by creating the vision for the park and sports complex, raising funds needed to build the park, overseeing park construction, and will work turn over to the city for sustainable operations and management of the park.

+Photos: